List of Billboard Hot 100 chart achievements and milestones: Non-holiday songs

 †† – "Purple Rain" and "When Doves Cry" reappeared on the Hot 100 for two weeks in 2016 after Prince's death, and the above reflects their re-entries only.
-On their original releases, in their respective last weeks before falling off the chart, "When Doves Cry" ranked No. 96 in October 1984, and "Purple Rain" ranked No. 91 in January 1985.
+On their original releases, in their respective last weeks before falling off the chart, "When Doves Cry" ranked number 96 in October 1984, and "Purple Rain" ranked number 91 in January 1985.

-Prior to 2008, the biggest drop off the Hot 100 was "Nights in White Satin" by The Moody Blues, which ranked at No. 17 in its final week on the chart in December 1972.
+Prior to 2008, the biggest drop off the Hot 100 was "Nights in White Satin" by The Moody Blues, which ranked at number 17 in its final week on the chart in December 1972.
 This high drop-off position was matched in January 1975 by "Junior's Farm" by Paul McCartney and Wings.
 The record descent held for over three decades.
-With the exception of "Calm Down", each song above dropped off the Hot 100 upon four or fewer weeks; "Nights in White Satin" and "Junior's Farm" dropped off after 18 and 12 weeks, respectively.
+With the exceptions of "Calm Down" and "Ordinary", each song above dropped off the Hot 100 upon four or fewer weeks; "Nights in White Satin" and "Junior's Farm" dropped off after 18 and 12 weeks, respectively.